inertialsense/IS-hdw/Products/IK-1/IK-1-1/README.md

 ![IK-1](Images/ik-1.png)

-The InertialSense IK-1 is a breakout board usable with the IMX-5 or GPX-1 dual multi-band GNSS receiver, exposing all pins for evaluation and development.
+The InertialSense IK-1 is a breakout board usable with the IMX or GPX dual multi-band GNSS receiver, exposing all pins for evaluation and development.
 The IK-1 headers are 0.1" pitch.

 ## LICENSE